-Like all countries, Panama has immigration laws which govern how long a tourist can stay in Panama and the immigration law also defines the rules for getting a Visa to live in Panama indefinitely.
-If you want to live in Panama, or obtain a second legal residency in Panama, you’ll need to get a permanent residency Visa.
+Like all countries, Panama has immigration laws that govern how long a tourist can stay in Panama and the immigration law also defines the rules for getting a Visa to live in Panama indefinitely.
+If you want to live in Panama or obtain legal residency in Panama, you’ll need to get a permanent residency Visa.
 This Visa entitles you to live in Panama indefinitely.
 There are many different kinds of Visa and the rules are different for each one.
 The Visa most foreigners are interested in are the Pensionado Visa or the Friendly Nations Visa because they are the least expensive and the fastest Visa for getting permanent residency status.
 Below I will discuss the process for getting either of these Visas but first I want to discuss the big differences for qualifying for each.

 The Pensionado Visa, also known as the retiree Visa, is the easiest and least expensive Visa to get.
 To qualify, you will need to show a lifetime income of $1,000 per month pension plus $250 per month for each dependent.
 So, a couple would need to prove $1250 a month in lifetime income from a pension, Social Security, military retirement.
 It is the least expensive Visa because the government of Panama waives all fees which saves you $1050 in expenses.
-The draw back of this Visa is that you can never work in Panama.
+The drawback of this Visa is that you can never work in Panama.
 You cannot offer any services or products for sale in Panama if you have a Pensionado Visa.
-The benefits are that you get a lot of discounts like 25% off all airfare, 25% off utility bills, 50% off movie theaters, 20% off prescriptions and restaurants.
+The benefits are that you get a lot of discounts like 25% off all airfare, 25% off utility bills, 50% off movie theaters, 20% off prescriptions, and restaurants.

 The Friendly Nations Visa is the ideal Visa to get if you do not have a pension and/or if you would like to work in Panama.
-You do not need to prove any income other than to open a Panama bank account with a deposit of $5,000 plus $2,000 for each dependent.
+You do not need to prove any income.
+However, you do need to open a Panama bank account with a deposit of $5,000 plus $2,000 for each dependent.
 As soon as you get your Visa, you can start spending the money in the account.
-To apply for this Visa, you will either need a labor contract (job offer) or you will need to set up a corporation which shows Panama that you have the “intent” of doing business in Panama.
+To apply for this visa, you will either need a labor contract (job offer) or you will need to set up a corporation that shows Panama that you have the “intent” of doing business in Panama.

-3. When you arrive in Panama, the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
+3. When you arrive in Panama, on the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
 There is also a questionnaire form that is required for getting a Visa.
 Don’t be surprised if you are asked if you have even been a prostitute or a drug dealer.
-This will be a 2 hour meeting.
+This will be a 1-hour meeting.

 4. The 2nd day, you will meet your lawyer, or their representative, at immigration to file your application for a Visa.
 This will take 1-3 hours depending on the line.

-5. On day 3, you will meet your lawyer at immigration again to get your temporary or also called a processing Visa.
+5. On day 3, you will meet your lawyer at immigration again to get your temporary, or also called a processing Visa.
 The temporary Visa is good for 6 months.
 This gives immigration time to verify all the documents you have submitted.
 Once everything is verified, and before the 6 months is up, you will be notified by your lawyer that your permanent Visa is ready.
-You will probably be at immigration 2-4 hours this day.
+You will probably be at immigration 3-4 hours this day.

 6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry Visa stamp in your passport.
 This allows you to leave Panama while immigration is processing your Visa.
-Your lawyer will help you with the Mulit-Entry Stamp process.
+Your lawyer will help you with the Multi-Entry Stamp process.
 You will need to give immigration your passport.
 It will take 2 days to get it back.
-Failure to get the Multi Entry Stamp will result in a $2000 fine if you leave Panama while you are in the processing phase.
+Failure to get the Multi-Entry Stamp then wanting to leave Panama before your permanent Visa is ready will result in a $2000 fine.
+It is better to get the $50 multi-entry stamp!